RJARAG-92/unmsm.english.basic/README.md

 We traveled in my car for ten hours from Lima to Oxapampa.
 We arrived in Oxapampa at 7 in the morning.
 First, we stayed at the Burj Oxa hotel.
 The hotel had an elegant restaurant, a beautiful art gallery and a large swimming pool.

 We went to visit many places during the three days.
 We went a big waterfall, a nice zoo, a small museum and a beautiful church.
 We took lots of photos in each place.
 Also, we ate the typical food.
+It was so fantastic

 Last day, we bought a lot of souvenirs and we returned to Lima at night.
 I had a great time with my family and my friends.
 We spent three amazing days in Oxapampa.